suolenkainen/economy/README.md

 - Worker cash reserve (maybe loaning from settlements)

 ## Testing
-Testing is done using *pytest*.
+Testing is done using *unittest*.
 TBD.